-Many of our clients are employing single-use coupons and single-use offer codes to improve their personalization efforts.
-In this post, I’ll share some of the dynamics behind this, and how these company’s personalization efforts are benefitting from single-use coupons and offer codes.
+Many of our clients are employing single-use coupons and single-use promo codes to improve their personalization efforts.
+In this post, I’ll share some of the dynamics behind this, and how these company’s personalization efforts are benefitting from single-use coupons and promo codes.

 - Attribute redemptions accurately